Fremantle Stuff > streets >

-North to south, Market Street runs from Phillimore St (and Elder Place) to Collie St (and South Terrace).
-It is called Market St not because it led towards the site of the present Fremantle Markets but because it was intended that there should be markets at the northern end, where the present Railway Station is.
+North to south, Market Street runs from Phillimore Street (and Elder Place) to Collie Street (and South Terrace).
+It is called Market Street not because it led towards the site of the present Fremantle Markets but because it was intended that there should be markets at the northern end, where the present Railway Station is.
 J.S.
 Roe's survey of 1833 shows that a Market Place was planned to be there - but that never eventuated.
+In fact the triangular lot intended for the market had disappeared from maps as early as 20 March 1833 (Errington).

 Market Street was beginning [in 1851] to assume greater importance in the town, and in the following year the governor granted permission to extend it to the new jetty which was being erected at Ferry Point, on the inside of the river mouth.
 Ewers: 43.